-The Gaelic Point is a web application for viewing Gaelic Football data.
-The application idea for the side project, while important, was not the primary reason for taking on a new side project.
+The Gaelic Point was a small web application I developed for viewing Gaelic football data.
+The idea for the application, while important, was not the primary reason for taking on a new side project.
 The goal was to go through the process of bootstrapping a web application from start to finish.

 Deployment & Release